o-jasper/minetest-jetpack/readme.md

 * A function representing bouncing off that.(done)

 Jetpack:
+* Decided for it not to use alternative physics.
+Collisions fine.

+  Stumpeningly can't seem to give it friction with floor.

 * Add getting hurt.
 Crunchy/auch sounds too, depending on case.
 * Better thrust sounds.
 * hitting stuff sounds.